What’s Happening in YOUR Yard?

-Late summer means a surge in calls to WildCare's Living with Wildlife Hotline 415-456-7283, and three of the most common questions involve raccoons, foxes and crows.
+Late summer and fall mean a surge in calls to WildCare's Living with Wildlife Hotline 415-456-7283, and three of the most common questions involve raccoons, foxes and crows.

 1. Raccoons are tearing up my lawn!
 Why is this happening, and what can I do about it?

 This is a very common question this time of year, and what our hotline operators tell callers is that they don't actually have a raccoon problem, they have a grub problem!